 As you can see, the clothing roll-out on the right side of the cabinet is perfect for Tim’s, I mean the girl’s princess clothes (and there’s a Woody outfit in there too).

-The clothing area had been painted with oil paint underneath the wallpaper, so I sanded it and spray-primed it (which is a lot faster than painting) and then sprayed it out with a white semi-gloss paint.
+The clothing area had been painted with oil paint underneath the wallpaper, so I sanded it and spray-primed it (which is a lot faster than painting) and then sprayed it out with white semi-gloss paint.
 The drawers (which were unfinished wood) got the same treatment.
-For pieces like this – especially interiors, spray-paint is an easy and quick alternative to brush and roller.
+For pieces like this – especially interiors, spray paint is an easy and quick alternative to brush and roller.

 This piece was a diamond in the rough just waiting for a little bit of KLC.